 To use the plugin, you need a client account with vWriter.com – this means we can notify you when a request to use one of your blog posts as a Guest Post on someone else’s blog comes in, and is how the order for your blog post to be rewritten (thereby creating new, unique content for use in the Guest Post) will be placed.

-If you don’t yet have a client account, you can register here.
+If you haven’t yet set up your client account, you can get one here.

 5. Add your Personal Settings to the Plugin